Facebook Pixel

 Trade Flows

 The Philippines has suffered from a widening trade deficit in recent years, sometimes exceeding $4 billion per month.
 The country has failed to maintain a positive trade balance for consecutive periods, and the deficit continues to deepen.
-A worsening trade deficit may limit the bearish assumptions for the US dollar to Philippine peso forecast.
+A worsening trade deficit may limit bearish assumptions for the US dollar-to-Philippine peso forecast.

-This comes amid weakness in the broader Asian economy, which has been exacerbated by the US-led trade war, negatively affecting exporting countries significantly.
+This comes amid weakness in the broader Asian economy, exacerbated by the US-led trade war, which has significantly affected exporting countries.

 philippine-balance-of-trade